model-checking/kani/rmc-docs/src/tutorial-loops-unwinding.md

 > That support is not ready yet, however.

 Bounding proofs like this means we may no longer be proving as much as we originally hoped.
-Who's to say, if we prove everything works up to size 10, there isn't a novel bug lurking, expressible only with problems of size 11+?
+Who's to say, if we prove everything works up to size 10, that there isn't a novel bug lurking, expressible only with problems of size 11+?
 But, let's get back to the practical issue at hand.

-We can "make progress" in our work by giving RMC a global bound on the problem size.
+We can "make progress" in our work by giving RMC a global bound on the problem size using the `--unwind <bound>` flag.
+This flag puts a fixed upper bound on loop unrolling.
 RMC will automatically generate verification conditions that help us understand if that bound isn't enough.
 Let's start with the "sledge hammer" by dropping all the way down to size 1: